 Love Exposure Facts & Reception

 Love Exposure was written and directed by Sion Sono.
-It was released in Japan in 2008, and stars Takahiro Nishijima, who won the price for best new actor for his role at the prestigious Kinema Junpo Awards.
+It was released in Japan in 2008, and stars Takahiro Nishijima, who won the prize for best new actor for his role at the prestigious Kinema Junpo Awards.
 Love Exposure was also awarded The Caligari Film Prize at the Berlin International Film Festival.

 Yu is the first and foremost protagonist in Love Exposure.
 He is a typical androgynous Japanese teenage boy.
-Incidentally, he comes from a devout Christian home, which is not unheard of in Japan, but nevertheless somewhat peculiar.
+Incidentally, he comes from a devout Christian home, which is not unheard-of in Japan, but nevertheless somewhat peculiar.